This page is designed to answer the following questions:

 - 2.1 Describe how to access guidance, information and advice about handling information (Level 2 Diploma in Care, Handle information in care settings)

 NOTE: This page has been quality assured for 2023 as per our Quality Assurance policy.

 At times, it may be necessary to obtain further guidance, information and advice about handling information in a care setting.

 There are several sources of information that you may consider using, including:

-- Legislation – such as the Data Protection Act describe what is required by law for the management of information
+- Legislation – the Data Protection Act (including GDPR) describes what is required by law for the management of information

 - Manager – your manager will be able to advise you on what to do if you have any queries or concerns about handling information

 - Colleagues – your co-workers, especially senior members of staff, may be able to advise you on the best course of action if you are not sure

 - Agreed ways of working – your organisation’s policies and procedures will explain how you should be recording, storing and sharing information in your workplace